svn2github/transistortester/Software/trunk/default/ReadMe.txt

 ATmega.
 For ATmega168 and ATmega328 is a clock operation of 1MHz possible, even if a 8MHz crystal installed.
 For this case a clock divide by 8 is programmed with the fuses.
 A new make fuses-crystal-lp call is also possible with the ATmega168 line of controllers to save power with the Low Power Crystal Oscillator mode.
 The fuses-crystal call enables the Full Swing Crystal Oscillator mode.
 The ATmega8 must have a 1MHz crystal installed, if you wish a 1MHz crystal operation.
-For better resolution of capacity measurement the 8Mhz clock is recommended.
+For better resolution of capacity and inductivity measurement the 8Mhz clock is recommended.
 If you don't use the Makefile for setting the fuses, be careful, you can set the fuses, that no further ISP programming of your ATmega is possible!!!